SagarDhandare/Techno-Health-Project/README.md

-# Techno Health Project Project ❤
+# Techno Health Project ❤
 All Health Care Model At One Place.
 This repository consists of files required to deploy a Machine Learning Web App created with Flask and deployed using Heroku platform.